Chart Color Schemes

 Educational outcomes in Rutherford (North) - Aberglasslyn fall within the lower quartile nationally, indicating opportunities for improvement in qualification attainment

-The area's university qualification rate is 13.4%, significantly lower than the NSW average of 32.2%.
-This discrepancy presents both a challenge and an opportunity for targeted educational initiatives.
-Bachelor degrees are most prevalent at 9.5%, followed by postgraduate qualifications (2.3%) and graduate diplomas (1.6%).
-Vocational credentials are prominent, with 44.7% of residents aged 15+ holding such qualifications – advanced diplomas at 10.2% and certificates at 34.5%.
+The area's university qualification rate stands at 13.4%, significantly lower than the NSW average of 32.2%.
+This disparity presents both a challenge and an opportunity for targeted educational initiatives.
+Bachelor degrees are the most prevalent (9.5%), followed by postgraduate qualifications (2.3%) and graduate diplomas (1.6%).
+Vocational credentials are also common, with 44.7% of residents aged 15+ holding such qualifications - advanced diplomas at 10.2% and certificates at 34.5%.

-Educational participation is high, with 31.1% of residents currently enrolled in formal education, including 12.3% in primary, 8.0% in secondary, and 3.3% in tertiary education.
-Rutherford (North) - Aberglasslyn has five schools with a combined enrollment of 3,998 students.
-The area's ICSEA score is 963, indicating typical Australian school conditions with balanced educational opportunities.
-Educational provision is balanced with three primary and two secondary schools serving distinct age groups.
+Educational participation is high, with 31.1% of residents currently enrolled in formal education.
+This includes 12.3% in primary education, 8.0% in secondary education, and 3.3% pursuing tertiary education.
+Rutherford (North) - Aberglasslyn's five schools have a combined enrollment of 3,998 students as of the latest data.
+The area exhibits typical Australian school conditions with an ICSEA score of 963, indicating balanced educational opportunities.
+Education provision is balanced with three primary and two secondary schools serving distinct age groups.

 Frequently Asked Questions - Education